By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 Glazed Donut Bride

 That chrome glazed effect on short almond nails.
 Looks expensive, feels luxurious, and has this ethereal quality in photos.
-One of my most requested designs for modern brides.
+One of the most requested designs for modern brides according to Glamnetic founder Ann McFerran.

 Soft Pearl Details